szbnce/weeknd-toolbox/README.md

 # Nokia 2780 hacking toolbox

-This small Linux system replaces the stock "recovery" system and lets you expose the internal storage of a Nokia 2780 (and maybe also 2760) Flip via USB.
+This small Linux system replaces the stock "recovery" system and lets you expose the internal storage of a Nokia 2780 Flip via USB.
+It is reported not to work on the Nokia 2760 Flip due to the lack of a `fastboot oem sudo` command.

 It uses [lk2nd](https://github.com/msm8916-mainline/lk2nd) and a close-to-mainline kernel: